 English Language Arts

-Kindergarten through Fifth Grade classrooms use the mathematics curriculum Math in Focus as their core mathematics program.
+Kindergarten through fifth grade classrooms use the mathematics curriculum Math in Focus (the Americanized version of Singapore Math) as their core mathematics program.
 Through inquiries, skills activities and games, and the use of manipulative materials, children develop skills, and learn to reason and communicate mathematically.

 In addition, teachers provide instruction and practice to ensure students learn basic facts and efficient and accurate computation strategies.